How To Make The Perfect Caramel

 • For making spun sugar, you should dunk the bottom of the pan in ice water to stop the cooking so it doesn't continue to cook past the point of doneness.
 It'll keep cooking once you take it off the heat, unless you 'stop' it somehow, or by adding something to it.

-• If you're stopping the caramel with something, such as cream or butter, add it right when the caramel reaches the desired color and depth-of-flavor.
+• If you’re stopping the caramel with something, such as cream or butter, add it right when the caramel reaches the desired color and depth-of-flavor.
+Warm cream will incorporate more smoothly into the hot caramel than cold cream.

 • Make an easy praline by adding an equal amount of toasted nuts (equal to the sugar by weight or volume) during the last moment.
-Stir them in quickly with a bit of salt, then pour the mixture on a lightly-greased baking sheet.
+Stir them in quickly with a bit of salt, then pour the mixture on a lightly greased baking sheet.
 Once cool, crush and fold into ice cream, scatter over desserts, or enjoy as candy.

 This post is extremely easy to follow.
 Thank you for making carmelizing understandable. :)